 HTML: Submit button with an image

-1. Using an <img> element wrapped around an <a href/>
+Using an img element wrapped around an href

 <form id="testForm">